 Jane grinned and squeezed her back.
 "I'm yours, Maura Isles.
 All yours."

 Maura lay her head against Jane's shoulder and her arm over Jane's stomach.
 "Well in that case, I guess I'd better keep you."
-She smiled and knew she had to drop the sarcasm when Jane kissed her forehead, gripping her shoulder tightly.
+She smiled and knew she had to drop the sarcasm when Jane kissed her forehead.
 "And I guess we both win."

 "Oh, we most certainly do."